 Yorkshire Lavender is a hillside

-farm near to the village on Terrington in North Yorkshire, covering 60 acres of
+farm near to the village of Terrington in North Yorkshire, covering 60 acres of gardens and lavender fields.

-amount of lavender bushes, all tightly packed together in a sea of purple with
+The lavender maze has a number of lavender bushes, all tightly packed together in a sea of purple with

 paths running between the flowers for you to follow and find your way to the